InstituteforDiseaseModeling/EMOD/docs/dev-install-centos-docker-win.rst

     Built on Oct 25 2019 by johndoe from master(2d8a9f2) checked in on 2019-04-05 15:49:43 -0700
     Supports sim_types: GENERIC.

 You can then use this executable for running simulations.
-For more information, see :doc:`emod-generic:software-simulation-cli`.

-..
-TODO :doc:`emodpy-hiv:emod/software-simulation-cli` for HIV or :doc:`emodpy-malaria:emod/software-simulation-cli` for malaria.
+For more information, see :doc:`emod-generic:software-simulation-cli` for generic, :doc:`emodpy-hiv:emod/software-simulation-cli` for HIV, or :doc:`emodpy-malaria:emod/software-simulation-cli` for malaria.